colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/prism.md

 ## Syntax highlighting

-Lotus Docs has [Prism](https://prismjs.com/) syntax highlighting enabled by default.
-Fenced code blocks (code blocks with triple backticks before and after) that specify a code language next to the triple backticks placed before the code block, e.g. ` ```html ` , will automatically be highlighted by Prism:
+Lotus Docs supports syntax highlighting via [Prism](https://prismjs.com/) (enabled by default).
+Fenced code blocks (code blocks with triple backticks before and after) that specify a code language next to the triple backticks placed before the block of code, e.g. ` ```html ` , will automatically be highlighted by Prism:

 ````md
 ```html